Taskeract Taskeract

 Overview

 A checkpoint is a save point.
 Every checkpoint records the state of your session's workspace and your agent's conversation at the moment you took it.
-Checkpoints are not git commits, and saving one does not require a commit message or polluting your branch history with WIP entries.
+Checkpoints do not add commits to your working branch, and saving one does not require a commit message or polluting your branch history with WIP entries.

 The session's History panel shows every checkpoint as a node in a graph.
 The leftmost node is the project's base branch.
 From there, the line of nodes you have saved over time represents your timeline.
-When you restore an older checkpoint and keep working, a new line forks off in the graph.
+Restoring an older checkpoint and continuing work creates a new line in the graph.
+Without session sync, that full multi-timeline graph stays local to this device.
 The DVR scrub bar above the terminal also marks every checkpoint as a tick, so you can line them up with the recording.

 The system replaces several things you used to do by hand: git stash, manual git checkout of historical commits, careful interactive rebases to clean up WIP commits before pushing, and the "did I commit before switching branches" anxiety that comes with all of that.